paulgeser/besca-truncated/README.md

 ### Python beginner guide

-If you are not very familiar with python packages here is a detailled description.
+If you are not very familiar with python packages here is a detailed description.

 If you don't have a conda python installation download and install [miniconda](https://docs.conda.io/en/latest/miniconda.html).
-While installing I recommend to accept everything asked by the miniconda installation.
+While installing we recommend accepting everything asked by the miniconda installation.

-As a next step we create a separate environment for besca which is also called besca.
+As a next step, we create a separate environment for besca which is also called besca.

 ```
 conda create --name besca python=3.7.1